CEEMS Exporter

 using a header.
 The

-proxy will read this header and proxy the request to correct Redfish target and eventually
+proxy will read this header and proxy the request to the correct Redfish target and eventually

 sends the response back to the collector.